arangodb/docs/arangograph/single-sign-on.md

 {% hint 'info' %}
-To enable the Single Sign-On (SSO) feature, get in touch with the ArangoGraph team via the **Request Help** form, available in the left sidebar menu of the ArangoGraph Dashboard.
+To enable the Single Sign-On (SSO) feature, get in touch with the ArangoGraph team via **Request Help**, available in the left sidebar menu of the ArangoGraph Dashboard.
 {% endhint %}